gabry1998/Self-Supervised-Anomaly-Detection/README.md

 The goal is to generate artificial anomalies and train the model to recognize those representations for the downstream task (Anomaly detection)

 The dataset used is the MVTec dataset, widely used for anomaly detection benchmark.<br />
-The personal contribution aims to create a Generative Dataset in the Pretext Task, where the dataset is re-generated every N training epochs.
-This choice is jusyfied by the fact the training images for each MVTec object class are very few (especially the toothbrush one).
-This choice should avoid the overfit problem (at least partially) and bring more generalization to the model
+The personal contribution aims to create a variant of cutpaste approach, where instead of only cutting and pasting a rectangle over the image, we also create a binary mask of a random polygon and overlap the patch over the mask during the paste phase, to obtain an image with a polygonal shaped patch.
+The goal is to create a realistic approximation of real defects

 ## Pretext Task
 The pretext task is considered a supervised classification task in such a way the dataset is labeled in 3 classes: